JesseBosch97/Babypop/README.md

 # Babypop
 S6 project for the Modular Tetherless Baby Patient Simulator.
+Developed by Niels van Kessel and Jesse Bosch under the guidance of Johan Korten and Jeroen Veen.

 This project is a desktop audio feedback application written in C++ and QML with the Qt Quick framework.